AB763 Blackface Amp Model Differences

 Notes: Amps with reverb have 3 preamp gain stages in the Vibrato channel with slightly more gain and preamp distortion. *The 5AR4 rectifier is a GZ34 equivalent.

-Notice how similar the Tremolux and Bandmaster head amps appear.
-The only difference between the two are the Bandmaster's solid state rectifier and higher preamp and power tube plate voltage.
-These differences would lead to a "stiffer," less "tubey" tone with more clean headroom for the Bandmaster.
+Notice how similar the Tremolux and Band-Master head amps appear.
+The only difference between the two are the Band-Master's solid state rectifier and higher preamp and power tube plate voltage.
+These differences would lead to a "stiffer," less "tubey" tone with more clean headroom for the Band-Master.
+It's very easy to convert an inexpensive Band-Master head amp into a Tremolux.

 Small Bottle AB763s